feijoa-dev/Feijoa-React/README.md

 This can be done either via a query string or via a setting a cookie

-*NOTE: query string or cookie keys must match either the `flag` or `envVar` name you pass into the Feijoa component or hook*
+*NOTE: query string or cookie keys must match the `envVar` name you pass into the Feijoa component or hook*

 ### Query string